tianyili2017/HIF-Database/README.md

 For learning the in-loop filter in HEVC, we construct this database providing distorted frames before and after the standard in-loop filter.
 This database has been used to train the proposed deep-learning-based multi-frame in-loop filter (MIF) [1], and may also facilitate other related future works.

+Note: the whole database is more than 20GB and need some time to be uploaded.
+We are trying hard to finish it before 17th May, 2019.
+Thank you for your consideration.

 ## 1. Database Construction

 The HIF database is constructed from 182 raw video sequences, consisting of 6 facial sequences from [2], 87 sequences from Xiph.org [3] and 89 sequences from the Consumer Digital Video Library [4] in the Video Quality Experts Group (VQEG) [5].
 The 182 sequences were divided into non-overlapping sets of training (120 sequences), validation (40 sequences) and test (22 sequences).
 The corresponding copyright files are in folder <font color="#0040c0">*Copyright/*</font>. **Data in our database can be freely used for research without any commercial purpose, only on the condition that the copyrights are appropriately obeyed.**